Introduction

 $ rustup target add --toolchain <toolchain> <target>...

-To see a list of available targets, rustup target list
+To see a list of available targets, rustup target list.
+To remove a

 Environment variables